javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 That's just awful, one may even have problems understanding such code.

-Don't even care to, as there's a better way to write it, using the `&&` operator:
+There's a little better way to write it, using the `&&` operator:

 ```js run
 let user = {}; // user has no address